-Competitors are obliged to follow the common definition for a valid QSO (described in the PART 1 section 4.1).
-The contest exchange (call, report, QSO number and locator) shall be sent and confirmed on the band where the contact started and only during the QSO.
-No attempt should be made during the QSO to obtain any part of the required exchange information via other communication methods such as the Internet chat channel, DX Cluster, talk-back on another amateur band, telephone etc..
+Competitors are obliged to follow the common definition for a valid QSO (as defined in the VHF Managers Handbook and replicated below).
+The contest exchange (call, report, QSO number and locator) shall be sent and confirmed on the band where the contact started and only during the contact.

+No attempt should be made during the QSO or after the contest to obtain any part of the required exchange information via other communication methods such as the Internet chat channel, WEBDSR and remote receiver outside 500 metres diameter from the station location, DX Cluster, talk-back on another amateur band, telephone etc..
 Such a secondary method invalidates the contest QSO.
-Self-spotting (advertising its own frequency) on any other communication means, like DX Cluster, chat rooms, etc. shall not be used during the contest.
-(Varna 2014)
+Correction of logged exchanges after the contest, by use of any database, recordings, email or other method, is not allowed.
+The log should contain what happened (sent and received) in the band during the contest.(VGC 2020)

+Self-spotting is permitted on all media except the DX Cluster (sending lots of self-spots to chat rooms is not recommended and is discouraged).

-Acceptable examples when using a secondary method:
+1.7.1 Acceptable examples when using a secondary method: